The Top 10 Self Care Ideas that You Can Practice Right Now

 It seems that we get pulled in every direction while the to-do list gets longer and longer.
 Not only that, but the to-do list has a dollar sign attached to most of them.
-Needless to say, stress is higher during this time of the year.

 Reading taps into your natural inquisitive mind.
 Be it a fiction novel or a self-help, your mind craves to learn something out the normal routine.
 Reading is also one of those rare hobbies that let you completely immerse yourself in the act of doing it.